liormedan/Next.js-Firebase-Authentication-Starter/README.md

 - Fix the Firebase configuration first (see above)
 - Clear `.next` folder: `rm -rf .next` (or delete it manually) then restart dev server

+### Console Warnings (Not Errors!)

+These warnings are normal and don't affect functionality:

+**Cross-Origin-Opener-Policy warnings**
+- Appear when using Google Sign-In
+- Normal browser security warnings
+- Google handles this automatically
+- **No action needed** - authentication works fine

+**Vercel Analytics deprecation warning**
+- Appears in production on Vercel
+- Related to Vercel's internal analytics
+- **No action needed** - doesn't affect your app

+See [docs/CONSOLE_WARNINGS.md](./docs/CONSOLE_WARNINGS.md) for detailed explanations of all console warnings.

 ## Advanced Features Setup

 This starter includes advanced features for building more complex applications with user data management.